 Talk to Your Dermatologist

 As we mentioned, dark spots can look a lot alike, but unfortunately, the treatment plan may be very different.
 In fact, there are cases where the wrong treatment can lead to more skin damage.
 Avoid these concerns by starting your treatment plan with a trip to U.S. Dermatology Partners.
-If you live in Carrollton, Texas, Dr. Pruett would be happy to schedule an appointment with you.
-If not, use our simple online request form to set up your first appointment at the U.S. Dermatology Partners location near your home.
+Use our simple online request form to set up your first appointment at the U.S. Dermatology Partners location near your home.

 Find a location near me